It’s been a particularly hectic week around here… and not looking to slow down any time soon!

-5. We sorted some more of Sarah’s postcard collection this week, as part of a massive house-reorganization project.
-Sarah used to have both a bedroom and a “playroom” upstairs (the playroom being kind of a landing outside her room and ours), and my scrapbooking stuff and my mom’s sewing stuff used to be in our finished basement.
+5. We sorted some more of Ashar’s postcard collection this week, as part of a massive house-reorganization project.
+Ashar used to have both a bedroom and a “playroom” upstairs (the playroom being kind of a landing outside her room and ours), and my scrapbooking stuff and my mom’s sewing stuff used to be in our finished basement.

-But Sarah’s craft supplies and collections were also in the basement.
+But Ashar’s craft supplies and collections were also in the basement.

 So we consolidated… she now has ownership of a full-out “rec room” in our basement (our family room, where our washer and dryer are, complete with couch), and that’s where all her stuffed animals, her desks, her Matchbox cars, her blocks, her art stuff, her building supplies, all of that is.